mklyu/CEL-net/README.md

 TRAIN_TRUTH_EXPOSURE = [10]

-If you have enough ram and set cache to be high, the entire dataset will eventually be loaded to RAM and the training process will accelerate (should take about a day, depends on your machine).
+If you have enough RAM and set cache to be high, the entire dataset will eventually be loaded to RAM and the training process will accelerate (should take about a day, depends on your machine).

-Training directly from the disc (i.e. 0 RAM allocated) might take a week or so.
+Training directly from the disk (i.e. 0 RAM allocated) might take a week or two, depending on your disk speed.

 # Inference